nikitavoloboev/alfred-learn-anything/readme.md

 # Description

-Search through  over 2500 + curated Mind Maps from [Knowledge Map](https://github.com/nikitavoloboev/knowledge-map) with Alfred
+Search through  over 2500 + curated Mind Maps from [Knowledge Map](https://github.com/nikitavoloboev/knowledge-map) with Alfred.

 There are four unique searches available.
 You can either bind a hotkey to each one or use the keyword trigger to access these searches.
 Here are the searches :